- May 19, 2017

 "Oafmatch" is a single-player Role Playing Game that combines traditional RPG turn-based combat with match-three mechanics.
 In the game, you join Knuckles the Oaf and his companions in an epic quest to save their homeland, utilizing a hybrid combat system to match gems and unleash devastating attacks on enemies.
 The game features 30 playable classes, 60 unique weapons, dozens of monsters, and a huge campaign with light-hearted dialogs, as well as a roguelike dungeon mode.

-- Oafmatch offers a delightful blend of match-3 gameplay with RPG elements, providing a deep and engaging experience with a humorous storyline and diverse characters.
+- Oafmatch offers a delightful blend of match-3 gameplay with RPG elements, providing a fun and engaging experience with a humorous storyline and distinctive characters.

-- The game suffers from balance issues, particularly in the later stages where difficulty spikes can lead to frustrating encounters, requiring excessive grinding.
+- The game suffers from balance issues, particularly in the later stages where difficulty spikes can lead to frustrating encounters, requiring grinding to progress.

 “The story is enjoyable as well, with witty dialogue and distinctive characters.”